A Solution to Finally Quit Nicotine

 These materials encouraged patients to speak with their provider about quitting and ask their provider to prescribe quit medications – which can be covered at little to no-cost by insurance, when prescribed.

-This campaign revealed several important takeaways.
+The campaign revealed several important takeaways.
 First, flexibility is key when working with different medical offices, as schedules are often fully booked with patients months in advance and patient emergencies can arise at a moment’s notice.
 Second, direct provider outreach is difficult, but office staff can play an invaluable role in helping coordinate educational sessions or mini trainings.
 And, finally, relationships matter—the team provided quick follow-up for any issues that arose, ensuring that office staff and providers felt valued and supported in their new work.

 To date, the campaign has successfully: